TheFixerDevelopment/SkyblockPE/README.md

 * Leveryl - Not tested, but should work, (Use this branch) [Here] (https://github.com/TheFixerDevelopment/SkyblockPE/tree/patch-1)

+* Endako - Not tested, but should work.
+(Use this branch) [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/Pocketmine-ONLY)

 ## COMPATIBLE MCPE VERSIONS FOR THIS PLUGIN:

-* MCPE V1.2.x - Not tested = Not working.
+* MCPE V1.2.x - Not tested, but should work with some branches.

 * MCPE V1.1.x - Working.